 It was given good reviews in both the United Kingdom and in the United States.

 'Just a Little Drop More', was his third novel which was released in July 2012.
 It focussed on the theme of inhumane and degrading treatment of vulnerable people in society.

 His fourth, 'Beyond the Tree at Mamre', was a controversial novel, dealing with issues related to sexuality and Christian faith.

 His last novel, 'Carrot Toppers', was published in the summer of 2016.
 It looked at how a small group of people caught up in a climate of austerity, rose above it to bring hope to others facing a similar situation.
 Given the issues raised, any royalties he makes from sales of it are donated to a local Soup Kitchen.
 It is available from the Amazon UK Bookstore in paperback by clicking this link:

 A Kindle version can be purchased by clicking the link below:

-Gordon can be contacted direct on the email address given on the next page of this website, or by clicking in the email or twitter icons at the top of this page.
+Gordon can be contacted direct on the email address given on the next page of this website, or by clicking in the email icon at the top of this page.
 You can also comment on his work on his blog by going to the third page.